 Together, crafting a better future

-Fabriulous provides ethical supply chain solution by incorperating heritage craftsmanships into modern design.
+Fabriulous provides ethical supply chain solution by incorperating ethnic heritage handicraft into modern design.

-We are committed to responsible production and craft preservation by working with local natural material and local craftswomen.
+We are committed to responsible production and craft preservation by working with local sourced material and craftswomen.

 Yang Chenglan from Dong Minority, the first woman from her village East south Guizhou got the chance to receive a university education and got a decent job in the big city after.
 However, she found more and more young people like her flew into big cities to work while leaving old and younger generations in the villages.
 The traditional handicraft she used to learn from her mother and grandmother lacks inheriting.
 In 2016, she decided returned to her village with her husband to build up an atelier specialized in natural dyeing and weaving.

 Artisan Wei Xianglong from Bouyei Minority, deeply attached to the art crafts and culture of his ethnics influenced by his mother and grandmother from a young age.
 He spent four year holidays of university doing fields research for the traditional textile culture of Buyi Minority.
 Then, after graduating from the Sichuan College of Fine Art in 2011, he established WTWS Rural Art Atelier for the design, production and workshop training specialized in the Indigo dye.